ThreatLockerIvan/ZTW24/Flipper-Zero-Unleashed/README.md

 any device you are connected to.
 In this case of a rubber ducky you must plug it into a computer as it looks like a "USB" device.
 But in this case The Flipper must connect over Bluetooth to the victims device to launch the attack.
+> If you want to learn more about BadUSB [Flipper badUSB](https://docs.flipper.net/bad-usb)

 ## Bluetooth Impersonation Attacks